pbugnion/s4ds/chap14/README.md

     sudo apt-get install -y libapache2-mod-proxy-html libxml2-dev
     sudo a2enmod proxy proxy_ajp proxy_http rewrite deflate headers proxy_balancer proxy_connect proxy_html

-You can then tell Apache to forward connections to port 80 to port 9000 by inserting the following lines in `/etc/apache2/apache2.conf`:
+You can then tell Apache to forward connections to port 9000 by inserting the following lines in `/etc/apache2/apache2.conf`:

     <VirtualHost *:80>
         ProxyPreserveHost On